-.
-Community science bridges the gap between the public and scientists, facilitating data flow and knowledge, yet there are barriers to realizing ICON principles.
-Though combining mobile applications and inexpensive equipment, communities are equipped to document and collect data (Buytaert et al., 2014; Njue et al., 2019; Allen and Berghuijs, 2018).
+Community science fills the gap between scientists and the public, facilitating data flow and knowledge, yet there are barriers to realizing ICON principles.
+By combining mobile applications and inexpensive equipment, communities are equipped to document and collect data (Buytaert et al., 2014; Njue et al., 2019; Allen and Berghuijs, 2018; Chew et al., 2019).
 These tools face funding and policy barriers.
-Promising examples of hydrology-oriented community science initiatives include American Geophysical Union (AGU) Thriving Earth Exchange and Crowd Hydrology.
-These examples are coordinated using similar structure models, where projects are developed and driven by communities.
-Through AGU Thriving Earth Exchange, communities are integrated with scientists to form a network to develop and complete a research project designed by the community.
+Examples of hydrology-oriented community science initiatives include American Geophysical Union (AGU) Thriving Earth Exchange and Crowd Hydrology.
+These examples are coordinated using similar structure models, where communities develop and drive projects.
+Through AGU Thriving Earth Exchange, communities are integrated with scientists to form a network to build and complete a research project designed by the community.
 Crowd Hydrology is community-led and driven, where they choose to monitor a particular water system and report data through the Crowd Hydrology website, resulting in a network of valid open data.

 With public solicitation of water quality data to be incorporated in these reports, communities have the advantage of monitoring their local water system.
 The limitation is the requirement to follow standards or universal methods (Buytaert et al., 2014; Njue et al., 2019).
-Other limitations include lack of communication between scientists, political leaders, and communities (; Njue et al., 2019; Allen and Berghuijs, 2018), given that community science emerges at the center of political activism and volunteering.
-There are also differences in motivation, with community involvement driven by hobbies, environmental concerns, curiosity, and/or livelihoods (Buytaert et al., 2014; Njue et al., 2019).
-However, increasing opportunities for communities to be active participants in water studies acts as motivation, builds trust between scientists and policymakers, and expands data available to hydrologists to incorporate in other research projects (Buytaert et al., 2014; Njue et al., 2019).
+Other limitations include limited communication between scientists, political leaders, and communities (Njue et al., 2019; Allen and Berghuijs, 2018), given that community science emerges at the center of political activism and volunteering.
+There are also differences in motivation, with community involvement driven by hobbies, environmental concerns, curiosity, and/or livelihoods (Buytaert et al., 2014; Maheshwari et al., 2014; Njue et al., 2019).
+However, increasing opportunities for communities to be active participants in water studies acts as motivation, builds trust between scientists and policymakers, and expands data availability to hydrologists to incorporate in other research projects (Buytaert et al., 2014; Njue et al., 2019).

 In conclusion, either primary or secondary, hydrologic data is required to unveil the hydrologic processes and promote water resources management.
 Indeed, their availability is increasing due to open, FAIR, and shared science principles (Cudennec et al., 2020).
-This has proven to be a boom for data-scarce regions like Kenya, Ghana, Uganda, and others.
+This has proven to be a boom for data-scarce regions like Kenya, Ghana, Uganda, and others (Oyebande et al., 2009).
 With increased interdisciplinary research programs and worldwide collaborative networks, different organizations across the globe are working together to collect, evaluate, and share the data via open-source cloud networking.
-Such actions will help study the impact of natural and anthropogenic factors, including climate change, floods, droughts, sea-level rise, and saltwater intrusion.
+Such actions will help study the impact of natural and anthropogenic factors, including climate change, floods, droughts, sea-level rise, saltwater intrusion, and dam construction and decommissioning.
 The gained data are essential to put in mitigation measures or help pre-preparedness to counteract any extreme climatic events and their impact on the community.

-1. An ICON perspective on machine learning for multiscale hydrological modeling
+1. An ICON perspective on machine learning for multi-

+scale hydrological modeling

-Machine learning (ML) is a branch of artificial intelligence that identifies patterns and generates predictions without explicitly programming (Yao and Liu, 2014).
-Within the field of hydrology, ML models have been used in rainfallrunoff modeling (Adnan et al., 2021; Chang and Chen, 2018), streamflow forecasting (; Boucher et al., 2020), water quality assessment (Bui et al., 2020), flood forecasting (Mosavi et al., 2018), and soil moisture estimations (Ahmad et al., 2010; Senanayake et al., 2021).
-Below, we highlighted the characteristics of ML models that make them well suited for incorporating the ICON principles.
+Machine learning (ML) is a branch of artificial intelligence that identifies patterns and generates predictions without explicit programming (Yao and Liu, 2014).
+In hydrology, ML models have been used in rainfall-runoff modeling (Adnan et al., 2021; Chang and Chen, 2018), streamflow forecasting (Boucher et al., 2020), water quality assessment (Bui et al., 2020), flood forecasting (Mosavi et al., 2018), and soil moisture estimations (Ahmad et al., 2010; Senanayake et al., 2021).
+Here, we highlight the characteristics of ML models that make them well-suited for incorporating ICON principles.